-Internationally famed architects and designers have always been called in to create the products.
-Some of them are: Achille Castiglioni, Gae Aulenti, Marco Zanuso, Ettore Sottsass, Joe Colombo, Alessandro Mendini, Andrea Branzi, Giuseppe Terragni, Carlo Mollino, De Pas-D’Urbino-Lomazzi, Enzo Mari, Bruno Munari, Alfredo Häberli, Roberto Barbieri and Ross Lovegrove.
+It was possible to create profits and culture at once.”
+The Sacco Beanbag and the William Sofa were just a few pieces of furniture that attracted international attention.
+Since the company was founded, Zanetta worked together with a number of international renowned designers and architects.
+These include Achille Castiglioni, Gae Aulenti, Marco Zanuso, Ettore Sottsass, Joe Colombo, Alessandro Mendini, Andrea Branzi, Giuseppe Terragni, Carlo Mollino, De Pas-D’Urbino-Lomazzi, Enzo Mari, Bruno Munari, Alfredo Häberli, Roberto Barbieri and Ross Lovegrove.

-Today's collection comprises all kinds of furniture pieces: armchairs, sofas, storage units, bookcases, chairs, tables, coffee-tables and furnishing accessories.
+Today's collection comprises all kinds of furniture pieces.

 Website of Zanotta